 Amendments to Bylaws.
-Our amended and restated certificate of incorporation and amended and restated bylaws will provide that our amended and restated bylaws may only be amended by (A) the Board or (B) (i) until the third annual meeting of shareholders following the distribution, by the affirmative vote of holders of at least two-thirds of the total voting power of our outstanding shares entitled to vote thereon, voting as a single class, and (ii) from and including the third annual meeting of shareholders following the distribution, by the affirmative vote of the holders of at least a majority of the voting power of our outstanding shares entitled to vote thereon, voting as a single class.
+Our amended and restated certificate of incorporation and amended and restated bylaws will provide that our amended and restated bylaws may only be amended by (A) the Board or (B) (i) until the fourth annual meeting of shareholders following the distribution, by the affirmative vote of holders of at least two-thirds of the total voting power of our outstanding shares entitled to vote thereon, voting as a single class, and (ii) from and including the fourth annual meeting of shareholders following the distribution, by the affirmative vote of the holders of at least a majority of the voting power of our outstanding shares entitled to vote thereon, voting as a single class.

 Size of Board and Vacancies.
-Our amended and restated bylaws will provide that the Board will consist of not less than [ ] nor greater than [ ] directors, the exact number of which will be fixed exclusively by the Board.
+Our amended and restated bylaws will provide that the Board will consist of not less than three nor greater than fifteen directors, the exact number of which will be fixed exclusively by the Board.
 Any vacancies created in the Board resulting from any increase in the authorized number of directors or the death, resignation, retirement, disqualification, removal from office or other cause will be filled by a majority of the directors then in office, even if less than a quorum is present, or by a sole remaining director.
-Any director appointed to fill a vacancy on the Board will hold office until the earlier of the expiration of the term of office of the director's death, resignation or removal.
+Any director appointed to fill a vacancy on the Board will hold office until the earlier of the expiration of the term of office of the director whom he or she has replaced, a successor is duly elected and qualified or the earlier of such director's death, resignation or removal.

 Special Shareholder Meetings.
-Our amended and restated certificate of incorporation will provide that special meetings of shareholders may be called only by the secretary of the Company upon a written request delivered to the secretary by (a) the Board pursuant to a resolution adopted by a majority of the entire Board, (b) the chair of the Board, (c) the chief executive officer of the Company, or (d) from and including the third annual meeting of shareholders following the distribution, shareholders pursuant to a resolution adopted by the holders of at least 25% of the voting power of our outstanding shares entitled to vote thereon, voting as a single class.
-Until the third annual meeting of shareholders following the distributions, shareholders may not call special shareholder meetings.
+Our amended and restated certificate of incorporation will provide that special meetings of shareholders may be called only by the secretary of the Company upon a written request delivered to the secretary by (a) the Board pursuant to a resolution adopted by a majority of the entire Board, (b) the chair of the Board, (c) the chief executive officer of the Company, or (d) from and including the fourth annual meeting of shareholders following the distribution, shareholders pursuant to a resolution adopted by the holders of at least 25% of the voting power of our outstanding shares entitled to vote thereon, voting as a single class.
+Until the fourth annual meeting of shareholders following the distribution, shareholders may not call special shareholder meetings.